HazNut/GameJoy/README.md

 # GameJoy
 GameJoy is a Game Boy emulator being developed in C++.
-The test ROM was created by Blargg, and can be downloaded from https://gbdev.gg8.se/files/roms/blargg-gb-tests/.
+The gb/individual folder contains test ROMs created by Blargg.
+They can be downloaded from https://gbdev.gg8.se/files/roms/blargg-gb-tests/ under cpu_instrs.zip.
+The source code for the ROMs is also included in gb/source.

 Currently I am implementing all the opcodes for the CPU.
 After this is completed, I can move onto implementing the graphics and input, with further work on the CPU if required.